128technology/docs/docs/config_EthoSVR_activestandby.md

 address 169.254.50.5 prefix-length  24
 ```

-### Configure Neighborhoods to determine active and standby services
+### Step 2: Configure Neighborhoods to determine active and standby services

-In order to control which is service will act as active and which as standby, two different neighborhoods can be defined.
-On the branch side both will apply, whilst on each Headend.
-Site, only one of them, either the active or the standby, will be configured :
+In order to control which service is active and which is standby, two different neighborhoods are defined.
+On the branch side both (*neighborhoods?*) are applied on each Headend. (*For the?*) Site, only one, either active or standby, is configured. *need help understanding this*

 Branch